eclipse-volttron/volttron-agent-watcher/README.md

 cd config
 ```

-After entering the config directory, create a file called `agentwatcher.config`, use the below JSON to populate your new file.
+After entering the config directory, create a file called `agentwatcher.json`, use the below JSON to populate your new file.

 The agent has two configuration values:

 * watchlist: a list of VIP identities to watch on the platform instance
 * check-period: interval in seconds between the agent watcher checking the platform peerlist and publishing alerts

+The agent watcher needs other agents to watch.
+In the below example, we are watching the platform.driver and platform.actuator.

 In your config add the following JSON.
-Adjust to fit your needs.

 ```json
 {